adrianajaafar/adrianajaafar/README.md

 # 👋 Hi, I’m Adriana Jaafar (@adrianajaafar)

 Welcome to my GitHub profile!
-I'm a 23-year-old data scientist and recent graduate with a strong passion for leveraging data to solve complex problems and uncover actionable insights.
+I'm a 23-year-old aspiring data scientist and recent graduate with a strong passion for leveraging data to solve complex problems and uncover actionable insights.
 Let’s turn data into TA-DA!

 ## 📂 Data Science Portfolio